hdvanegasm/scl-rs/README.md

 library.
 Theinteraction between parties are done using the functions `send` and `recv` defined in the `Network` implementation.

+### Missing features

+- [x] ~~~Implement secp256k1~~~.
+- [ ] Implement Feldman VSS.
+- [ ] Document the source code.
+- [ ] Implement Shamir's secret-sharing.
+- [ ] Implement a fake network so that the final user can prototype MPC protocols locally.
+- [ ] Implement polynomials over the prime field of the elliptic curves which is useful for Feldman VSS.
+- [ ] Improve the serialization and deserialization to optimize the communication.
+- [ ] Improve the finite field representation to represent any field modulo $p$, for $p$ prime.

 ## Acknowledgements

 I want to thank HashCloak Inc. for allowing me to dedicate some time to the development of this project.
 I also want to thank Anders Dalskov for its support and help.